sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 command has generated many of necessary features of a proper software distributions for you.
 It set up a directory structure, added documentation, created build tools for you, and so forth.
-In short, the command has set up a bare-bones or "skeleton" distribution for us that we can edit to add more more tests, code, documentation, etc.
+In short, the command has set up a bare-bones or "skeleton" distribution for us that we can edit to add more tests, code, documentation, etc.

 There are other options out there for starting your distribution.
 Another